IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/accessing-the-map-data.md

   from that specific AndroidManifest.xml file.
 </Blockquote>

+__Windows:__ The `adb` tool comes with the Android SDK, but is not automatically included in the PATH.
+You can find it in `%UserProfile%\AppData\Local\Android\Sdk\platform-tools\adb.exe`.

 To install a downloaded map on the emulator or on a real device:

-- Push the keystore file:
+- Extract the keystore tarball, then push the keystore file:

 ```cmd
 adb root